NEW BRUNSWICK, NJ—An indicted man was allowed to continue working as a firefighter for nearly three months while another case was mounted against him.

 Three days before Christmas 2015, Walker allegedly stole merchandise valued between $500 and $74,999 according to the third-degree charge filed against him.

-A grand jury returned an indictment against Walker in August 2014, but the shoplifting accusations leveled by East Brunswick Police apparently did not cost him his job.
+A grand jury returned an indictment against Walker in August 2014, but neither that nor the shoplifting accusations leveled by East Brunswick Police apparently cost him his job.

 It wasn't until Walker's November 2015 arrest for scamming the state's disability system, allegedly working at the same time he was collecting disability, that he was finally suspended from the department without pay.